If you are in immediate danger, call the Peruvian National Police emergency line at 105.

 Scams in Peru

-If you have been contacted to send money to a loved one in Peru, please see the link below first!
+If you have been contacted to send money to a loved one in Peru, please carefully review the links below first!
 Criminals commonly attempt to scam money from travelers’ family members by posing as the traveler and claiming to be in trouble.
-To learn more about this and other scams, please see the Department of State Fraud Warning.
+To learn more about this and other scams, please see the Department of State Fraud Warning and the FBI’s List of Common Scams.